How Canadians Govern Themselves

 b.
 A hereditary Sovereign (Queen or King)

-What do you call the Queen (King)'s representative in the provinces?
+What do you call the Queen's (or King's) representative in the provinces?

 a.
 Governor-Lieutenant